saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ### Extracting a code to function
 - Ctrl-click (right-click) on the code you selected and choose Refactor → Extract Function.

-# Functions in Kotlin
-- The function parameters are always read-only – they do not support reassignment within the function body.
-- Function parameters and local variables exist within the scope of the function body and cease to exist once the function completes.

 ### File level variables
 - Variable that are not local to a function or class.